Contrast-Security-OSS/docs/content/admin/policy_mgmt/CVEShields.md

 <!--
 title: "CVE Shields"
 description: "Overview of CVE Shields"
-tags: "cve shields policy management protect"
+tags: "Admin cve shields policy management protect" -->
--->

 Common Vulnerabilities and Exposures (CVE) shields provide a standardized identifier for a given vulnerability or exposure.
 It also provies a baseline for evaluating the coverage of your tools.
 Contrast offers a number of CVEs to help protect you.
 Organization and Policy (Rules) administrators can adjust how they are applied throughout your portfolio by going to **Policy Management** from the user menu and selecting CVE Shields from the left navigation.

-CVE shields are configured the same way as [Protection Rules](tbd), but instead of detecting categories of attacks, they defend specific CVEs from attack.
+CVE shields are configured the same way as [Protection Rules](admin_policymgmt.html#protect), but instead of detecting categories of attacks, they defend specific CVEs from attack.
 This is a great feature for legacy apps with vulnerable libraries that are difficult to update.

 Here is the list of CVEs that we defend with built-in CVE Shields: